Miguel-Barca/todo-mvc-playwright/README.md

 **Videos:**

 - **Local Development**: Recorded for all test executions at 1280x720 resolution
-- **CI Environment**: Only retained for failed tests to conserve storage
+- **CI Environment**: Recorded for all test executions at 1280x720 resolution
 - Stored in `test-results/` directory
 - Available on the HTML report